Happy 40th

 I want to be that boy sometimes.
 Or act like him.
 The moment this bubble-head dies inside me, I quit riding bikes.
 Doesn't matter if I'm still fit or not.
 I didn't start doing that because I had strong legs and high VO2max.
 And those in decline are not the reason to stop either.
 But if a grim face replaces a smile – that's a pretty good sign to switch focus to online chess or whatever.

 So, back to the biological age of 40 years old.
-It sits on the porch, waiting for its turn to knock on my door.
+The day has come, but for now, it sits on the porch, waiting for its turn to knock on my door.
 Tax day came here first.
 But a silly boy in me said “fuck off” to that creepy monster.
 Not interested.
 Not fun (anymore, it sure used to be).
 Too busy today.
-Chasing the piece of mind, aka shopping for the bike parts.
+Chasing the peace of mind, aka shopping for the bike parts.

 That's the curse and the joy of being an adult – you don't wait for presents, you make them.
 But the choice is all yours.
 And I made mine about six weeks ago.
 My credit card got charged, and a few days later, a delivery truck showed up.
 Just like that.
 Easy.
 Perhaps too easy.
 As if I was restocking on napkins and trash bags.
 In that box was a nice looking, well-specced, fancy racey hardtail.
 I quickly put it together, and then... nothing happened.